 Margaret Van Houten

 Margaret is a dedicated advocate and determined problem-solver for her clients.
-The senior shareholder and chair of the Tax Department helps business owners, executives, and others with estate and tax planning, complex trust and estate administration matters, and retirement planning.
+She helps business owners, executives, and others with estate and tax planning, complex trust and estate administration matters, and retirement planning.

 Margaret assists individuals, including business owners, farmers, executives, and professionals with high net worth to transfer their wealth to their intended beneficiaries with the least amount of tax and administrative expense.

 - Revocable living trusts.
 Margaret advises many of her clients to consider a revocable trust as their primary estate-planning vehicle.
 A properly implemented revocable trust not only avoids probate, but also is an efficient management structure in case of incapacity.

 - Family-owned entities.
 Margaret has assisted many clients to successfully transition business and investment ownership and management to the next generation with significant tax savings.